Quantum metric-induced generalized magneto-optical effects in $\mathcal{PT}$-symmetric antiferromagnets

+To demonstrate the magnetic origin of the generalized MOEs without ambiguity, we have focused on materials whose nonmagnetic parent phases possess threefold or higher rotational symmetry, such that nonmagnetic optical anisotropy is symmetry-forbidden.
+Nevertheless, $\mathcal{PT}$-symmetric antiferromagnets with low-symmetry lattices constitute an experimentally important class of materials~\cite{xu2021Observation, zhang_cavityenhanced_2022, guo_colossal_2024,gish_van_2024}, where the quantum metric-induced generalized MOEs coexist with nonmagnetic optical anisotropy.
+Experimentally, the generalized MOEs can be extracted by comparing the optical responses measured in the magnetic and nonmagnetic states, which is a standard experimental strategy~\cite{PhysRevLett.116.097204, nanolett.1c01719,6gbq-d7jk}.
+We also analyze representative $\mathcal{PT}$-symmetric antiferromagnets with low-symmetry lattices in SM~\cite{SM} Sec.
+IV.

-Previously, the role of the quantum metric in MOEs had not been recognized and the symmetry of MOEs was regarded as equivalent to the symmetry of Berry curvature.
-Our work demonstrates that in the $\mathcal{PT}$-symmetric antiferromagnets, one must consider the contribution from the quantum metric.
-It should be noted that even for 3D $\mathcal{PT}$-symmetric antiferromagnets with three-fold or higher rotational symmetry, the quantum metric--induced MOEs remain active when light is incident on their low-symmetry surfaces.
-Therefore, many materials previously thought to lack MOEs, such as $\mathcal{PT}$-symmetric antiferromagnets, actually exhibit MOEs.
-Our work reveals purely quantum metric-induced MOEs in $\mathcal{PT}$-symmetric antiferromagnets and greatly deepens the understanding of MOEs.
+\textit{Discussion.}---Previously, the role of the quantum metric in MOEs had not been recognized, and the symmetry of MOEs was regarded as equivalent to the symmetry of Berry curvature.
+Our work demonstrates that in the $\mathcal{PT}$-symmetric antiferromagnets, one must consider the contribution from the quantum metric, which leads to the generalized MOEs.
+It should be noted that even for 3D $\mathcal{PT}$-symmetric antiferromagnets with threefold or higher rotational symmetry, the quantum metric-induced generalized MOEs remain active when light is incident on their low-symmetry surfaces.
+Therefore, many materials previously thought to lack MOEs, such as $\mathcal{PT}$-symmetric antiferromagnets, actually exhibit generalized MOEs.
+Our work reveals purely quantum metric-induced generalized MOEs in $\mathcal{PT}$-symmetric antiferromagnets and greatly deepens the understanding of MOEs.

+While the $\mathcal{PT}$ symmetric antiferromagnets with vanishing Berry curvature are magneto-optically inactive within the framework of conventional MOEs, recent experimental works~\cite{saidl2017optical, yang2019magneto, little2020three,xu2021Observation, zhang_cavityenhanced_2022, guo_colossal_2024,gish_van_2024} have revealed giant Kerr rotation in $\mathcal{PT}$-symmetric antiferromagnets, and our generalized MOE theory provides a reasonable explanation.
+In particular, our calculated Kerr rotations show agreement with experimental measurements~\cite{xu2021Observation}.

+\textit{Acknowledgements.}---We acknowledge support from the NSF of China (Grant No. 12374055), the Science Fund for Creative Research Groups of NSFC (Grant No. 12321004), and the National Key R\&D Program of China (Grant No. 2020YFA0308800)